-Hand hygiene is very important, but at the same time it is important to have a sound and balanced view on hygiene.
-The human skin, covering our whole body, is covered in micro-organisms that are persistent.
-They are living on our skin and recent research has shown more and more benefits given by these microbes.
+Hand hygiene is very important - but at the same time it is important to have a sound and balanced view on hygiene.
+The human skin, covering our whole body, contains microorganisms that are persistent.
+They are living on our skin and recent research has shown more and more benefits with these microbes.
 We need them to stay healthy.
-Many good bacteria help the skin to stay healthy and protect us from the unwanted ones that can cause skin irritation and infections.
+The many good bacteria help the skin to stay healthy and protect us from the unwanted that can cause skin irritation and infections.

 The composition of microbes on skin is called the skin microflora or the microbiota.
-These are composed of hundreds of different species.
-We have some information on the bacteria but there are also viruses and other microbes of which we know much less.
-Normally, we do not need to worry too much about these micro-organisms but, for example when preparing food, would not want to transfer too many micro-organisms into our food as they might spoil it or transfer illness, just like a surgeon would not want to transfer any micro-organisms into a wound during surgery.
+These are the same thing, which are a population of hundreds of different species.
+We know some about the bacteria but there are also viruses and other microbes in this composition, and we know less about them.
+Normally we do not want or need to bother at all about these microorganisms but for example when preparing food, we do not want to transfer too many microorganisms since they also spoil food, and the surgeon does not want to bring any microorganisms into the wound when he/she is operating.

 Some people are very afraid of all bacteria.
-This is not a rational fear but it is understandable because we already know the harm that pathogens can cause; however, it is important not to be too paranoid.
-Washing your hands too often and with harsh products is not healthy and can destroy the skin and the healthy microflora.
-Hands with wounds will harbour more unwanted bacteria compared to hands with healthy skin.6
+This is not rational but understandable.
+We know what pathogens can cause but it is very important not to be paranoic.
+To wash hands too much with harsh products is not healthy and can destroy the skin and the healthy microflora.
+Hands with wounds will harbor more unwanted bacteria compared to hands with healthy skin in balance.6

-Therefore, the total number of hand washes during the day is not the most important measure of handhygiene quality.
-Rather, the focus should be on performing hand hygiene at those times when it is needed to help prevent transmission or infection.
+Therefore, the total number of handwashes during the day is not the most important measure of hand hygiene quality.
+Rather, the focus should be on performing hand hygiene at the times when it is needed to help prevent transmission or infection.

 It is important to keep the skin on hands healthy, including the beneficial skin microflora.
-Soaps should be mild and hand sanitisers as gentle as possible.
-Cracked or irritated skin carries more bacteria, including more pathogens.
-Therefore, it is suggested to use a mild soap, to thoroughly dry your hands and to use a good quality moisturising cream to prevent skin irritation.
+Soaps should be mild and hand sanitizers as gentle as possible.
+If the skin is cracked or irritated, studies have shown more bacteria on these hands including more pathogens.6 Therefore, it is recommendable, despite a choice of mild soap and thoroughly hand drying, to use skin lotion to smooth, moisturize and prevent skin irritation.

-Why a behaviour change model is needed
+Why a behavior change model is needed

-It is known that simply telling people that hand hygiene is important will not be sufficient to cause a change in hand-hygiene behaviour.
-Significant behaviour changes can only be obtained by a deliberate programme, which includes improving the prerequisites for performing hand hygiene, education on the need for hand hygiene and reminders and feedback on the quality of hand hygiene.
-The most successful models combine all of these elements as exemplified in the World Health Organisation's (WHO) programme for multi-modal compliance improvement strategies.
-In the most ideal cases, the strategy will result in cultural changes and increases in intrinsic motivation to perform hand hygiene.
-In most cases, however, a one-time programme will not result in lasting change.
-Continuing effort will be required to maintain initial gains and to stabilise the hygiene culture.
+As far as known, simply telling a population that hand hygiene is important will not be sufficient to cause a change in hand hygiene behavior.
+Significant behavior changes can only be produced by a deliberate program combining several of the elements of improving the pre-requisites for performing hand hygiene, education on the need for hand hygiene, and reminders and feedback on quality of hand hygiene.
+The most successful models combine all of these elements as exemplified in the World Health Organization's (WHO) program for multimodal compliance improvement strategies.5 In the most ideal cases, the strategy will result in cultural changes and increases in intrinsic motivation to perform hand hygiene.
+In most cases, however, a one-time program will not result in lasting change.
+Continuing effort will be required to maintain initial gains and to stabilize the hygiene culture.

-The changes in hand-hygiene behaviour of the general public during the early months of the COVID-19 pandemic show the change stages in action:
+The changes in hand hygiene behavior of the general public during the early months of the COVID-19 pandemic show the change stages in action: